The Importance of Person-Centred Care in Occupational Therapy

 My story is recorded in my memoir, Reinventing Emma.
 This is not just a detailed account of my stroke recovery, but also a valuable observational memoir for other health professionals, as I share my dual insights as a therapist that has travelled to ‘the other side’.
 The promotional video can be viewed here.
 It is available via my website www.emma-gee.com in paperback or ebook format.

-I’ll also be presenting in the upcoming OT Exchange Conference on 23 June in Melbourne where I look specifically at the three main concepts of Learn, Practice, and Enrich.
+I’ll also be presenting in the upcoming OT Exchange Conference where I look specifically at the three main concepts of Learn, Practice, and Enrich.
 I will draw on my dual insights as an OT and recipient of the care I’d once provided, focussing on the person’s perspective.
-To see me present in June, visit the OT Exchange 2020 event website.
+To see me present, visit the OT Exchange 2020 event website.

 I’m looking forward to continuing my journey and further advocating, educating and challenging at events like the OT Exchange.
 Another awesome opportunity for all of us to stop and reflect and improve our ability to provide person centred care in OT.